Mom, it’s time for the quiz. I’m very excited to report on the James Taylor…

 We’re lucky to have a picture at all when you consider how hopelessly lost we were!

 It’s not like we didn’t stop and ask for directions!
 Unfortunately, it seems that no one in New Jersey speaks English!
 Certainly not the proprietors of Dominos Pizza and 7-11.
-We might as well have been in India!
+We might as well have been in Calcutta!

 I hate to miss things.
 I know you think we didn’t miss much but you’re not me.